The Camping & Caravanning Club Logo

 Campsites Near Whitby

-Situated on a headland high over the stunning seaside town, Whitby Abbey is one of the most romantic and haunting ruins in Britain.
-Discover the fascinating stories of saints and poets and enjoy the beautiful but brooding destination which features in Bram Stoker’s Dracula.
-The 199 steps leading you up to the abbey are a challenge visitors to the town cannot resist.
-Whitby Abbey is situated less than a 30-minute drive away from our Scarborough Camping and Caravanning Club Site.
+Situated on a headland high over the stunning seaside town, Whitby Abbey is one of Britain's most romantic and haunting ruins.
+Discover the fascinating stories of saints and poets and enjoy the beautiful but brooding destination that is featured in Bram Stoker’s Dracula.
+The 199 steps leading you up to the abbey are a challenge that visitors to the town cannot resist.
+Whitby Abbey is less than a 30-minute drive from our Scarborough Camping and Caravanning Club Site.

 The Whale Bone Arch is a celebrated landmark replica of a whale’s jawbone.
 The amazing views over Whitby and the harbour make the big climb up to the 25ft arch worth it.